 This page was last updated on June 3, 2019.

-The route for the "Lake Shore Railroad" measures out as a total of 8.5 miles, and included a 0.8 mile connection between the LA&SL line and the D&RGW Tintic Branch, with another 7.7 miles from its crossing of the LA&SL Provo Subdivision.
-It was 2.5 miles from the LA&SL crossing, north and west to Palmyra, then another 3.5 miles west and south to Lake Shore, and a final 1.6 miles south to Benjamin.
+The route for the "Lake Shore Railroad" was a private railroad line measuring a total of 8.5 miles, and included a 0.8 mile connection between the LA&SL line and the D&RGW Tintic Branch.
+Most of the rail line included another 7.7 miles northward from its crossing of the LA&SL Provo Subdivision.
+The route ran northward 2.5 miles from the LA&SL crossing, north and west to Palmyra, then another 3.5 miles west and south to Lake Shore, and a final 1.6 miles south to Benjamin.

 The following comes from the April 1917 issue of Sugar magazine, page 129:

 New Railroads to Facilitate Handling Beets in Utah.
 New railroads, remodeling of factories, purchasing new equipment, and the erection of a number of structures in connection with the sugar business, involving expenditure of approximately $1,000,000 are a few of the improvements being planned by the Utah-Idaho Sugar Co., according to announcement made recently by an official of the company.

 Railroads will be built at Spanish Fork, where a road is to be constructed taking in the towns of Palmyra, Lake Shore and Benjamin.
 The road will be known as the Lake Shore railroad.
 It will be built in the shape of a square and will cover a vast territory of sugar beet land, facilitating the hauling of enormous quantities of beets to the factory at Spanish Fork.
 Rails and ties are already on the ground for the proposed road and the surveying has been completed.
 Actual construction was to commence April 1, when 100 teams and 150 men were to be put to work.